 I would like to know at what point breastfeeding in public, in the United States, became inappropriate.
-Over the past several years, I’ve seen and read news items about people complaining and treating public breastfeeding as something indecent.
+I’ve seen videos and read news items about people complaining and treating it as something indecent.

 I have four sisters and I never saw them breastfeed any of their children.
 My wife didn’t have large enough breasts to breastfeed when both of our children were born.
 Every other mother I’ve ever come into contact with, since I was a kid, has used formula instead of human breast milk.

 I understand a lot of women who want to breastfeed use breast pumps to extract the milk in private and then feed their babies by bottle in public.
-The more adventurous of mothers will go so far as to wear nursing bras for public breastfeeding because they can hide everything but their nipples and the babies hide those with their mouths.
+The more adventurous mothers will go so far as to wear nursing bras for public breastfeeding because they can hide everything but their nipples and the babies hide those with their mouths.
 Again, I haven’t seen that.

 I once overheard a conversation about someone breastfeeding at a restaurant.
 The story indicated that the people at nearby tables were offended when they saw the woman pull her breast out from under her clothing and stick the nipple in the baby’s mouth.
 Apparently the mother said something to the effect of “you’re having your dinner and my baby is having his”.